 Mandelstam’s humanistic and individualistic worldview did not accord well with the Soviet emphasis on materialism and collectivism and after 1917 he found himself increasingly marginalized.
-Eeking out an existence as a translator, Mandelstam experienced a five-year long poetic writer’s block, which he referred to as a period of “poetic deafness,” from 1925-30.
+Ekeing out an existence as a translator, Mandelstam experienced a five-year long poetic writer’s block, which he referred to as a period of “poetic deafness,” from 1925-30.
 During this period he continued to produce prose, essays and literary reviews.
-His autobiographical novella The Noise of Time (1925) and virtuoso, disjointed tribute to post-revolutionary St. Petersburg The Egyptian Stamp (1928) are highly regarded pieces of prose writing that did not, at the time of their publication, fit well with the Soviet literary aesthetic.
+His autobiographical novella The Noise of Time (1925) and virtuoso, disjointed tribute to post-revolutionary St. Petersburg The Egyptian Stamp (1928) are highly regarded pieces of prose writing that did not fit well with the Soviet literary aesthetic.
 By 1934 Mandelstam was disenfranchised enough to write and recite to a small circle an insulting poem about Stalin, an act that was denounced and, in this period of preparation for the Great Terror (1936-38), led to Mandelstam’s arrest and interrogation.
 Mandelstam was sentenced to exile following a famous phone call by Stalin, during which poet and future Nobel Prize laureate Boris Pasternak was consulted on Mandelstam’s poetic importance.
 Mandelstam served out his exile in the southwestern city of Voronezh and returned to writing poetry.
 His Voronezh Notebooks, published posthumously, are marked by a turn to a less elevated, more colloquial language.

 Mandelstam was released from exile in 1938 and re-arrested and sentenced to eight years in the GULAG (considered to be a death sentence) in the same year.
 For decades the circumstances and exact date of his death were unknown, but it is now accepted that he died in December 1938 in a transit camp in Siberia.
 Mandelstam’s literary legacy, including many important unpublished manuscripts, were preserved by his wife Nadezhda Mandelstam, who hid and entrusted manuscripts, committed a large amount of her husband’s poetry to memory and managed to evade the notice of the Soviet authorities by living in small towns and constantly moving from place to place.
 In the 1970s she published a series of remarkable memoirs about her life with Mandelstam (they met in 1919) that illuminate the reality of existence in Leninist and Stalinist Russia.
 Mandelstam was posthumously rehabilitated during Krushchev’s period of de-Stalinization, and his poetry was republished and translated into English and many world languages.
 He is currently regarded, along with a handful of poets including Anna Akhmatova, Alexander Blok, Boris Pasternak and Marina Tsvetaeva, as a preeminent representative of Russian modernism.